Orichalcum

-Orichalcum may have been a noble metal such as platinum, as it was supposed to be mined, or one type of bronze or brass or possibly some other metal alloy.
+Orichalcum may have been the name for some noble metal, such as platinum, as it was supposed to be mined, but has been identified as pure copper or certain alloys of bronze, and especially brass alloys in the case of antique Roman coins, the latter being of "similar appearance to modern brass" according to scientific research.

 Overview

 The name is derived from the Greek ὀρείχαλκος, oreikhalkos (from ὄρος, oros, mountain and χαλκός, chalkos, copper), literally meaning "mountain copper".

 The Romans transliterated "orichalcum" as "aurichalcum", which was thought to mean literally "gold copper".
 It is known from the writings of Cicero that the metal which they called orichalcum resembled gold in color but had a much lower value.
 In Virgil's Aeneid, the breastplate of Turnus is described as "stiff with gold and white orichalc".

-Orichalcum has been held to be either a gold–copper alloy, a copper–tin or copper–zinc brass, or a metal or metallic alloy no longer known.
+Orichalcum has been vaguely identified by ancient Greek authors to be either a gold–copper alloy, a form of pure copper or a copper ore or various chemicals based on copper, but also copper–tin and copper–zinc alloys, or a metal or metallic alloy supposedly no longer known.

-In later years, "orichalcum" was used to describe the sulfide mineral chalcopyrite and also to describe brass.
-However, these usages are difficult to reconcile with the claims of Plato's Critias, who states that the metal was "only a name" by his time, while brass and chalcopyrite were very important in the time of Plato, as they still are today.
+In later years "orichalcum" was used to describe the sulfide mineral chalcopyrite and also to describe brass.
+These usages are difficult to reconcile with the claims of Plato's Critias, who states that the metal was "only a name" by his time, while brass and chalcopyrite were very important in the time of Plato, as they still are today.

-Joseph Needham notes that Bishop Richard Watson, an eighteenth-century professor of chemistry, wrote of an ancient idea that there were "two sorts of brass or orichalcum".
+Joseph Needham notes that Bishop Richard Watson, an 18th-century professor of chemistry, wrote of an ancient idea that there were "two sorts of brass or orichalcum".
 Needham also suggests that the Greeks may not have known how orichalcum was made and that they might even have had an imitation of the original.

+Ingots found

-In 2015, 39 ingots believed to be orichalcum were discovered in a sunken vessel on the coasts of Gela in Sicily which have tentatively been dated at 2,600 years old.
-They were analyzed with X-ray fluorescence by Dario Panetta of Technologies for Quality and turned out to be an alloy consisting of 75–80% copper, 15–20% zinc, and smaller percentages of nickel, lead, and iron.
-Another cache of 47 ingots were recovered in February 2016 and found to have similar composition as measured with ICP-OES and ICP-MS: around 65–80% copper, 15–25% zinc, 4-7% lead, 0.5-1% nickel, and trace amounts of Ni, Ag, Sb, As, Bi and other elements.
+In 2015, 39 orichalcum ingots were discovered in a sunken vessel on the coast of Gela in Sicily which have tentatively been dated at 2,100 years old.
+They were analyzed with X-ray fluorescence and found to be an alloy consisting of 75–80% copper, 15–20% zinc, and smaller percentages of nickel, lead, and iron.
+Another cache of 47 ingots was recovered in February 2016 and found to have similar composition as measured with ICP-OES and ICP-MS: around 65–80% copper, 15–25% zinc, 4–7% lead, 0.5–1% nickel, and trace amounts of silver, antimony, arsenic, bismuth, and other elements.